ashanr/student_dss/student-migration-database-documentation.md

 ## Support and Contact

-This database was created for the MSc research project on "Digital Decision Support System for Student Migration Pathways" as part of the academic research on educational technology and student support systems.
+This database was created for the MSc academic project on "Digital Decision Support System for Student Migration Pathways" as part of the academic work on educational technology and student support systems.

-For questions or support regarding this database, please refer to the research documentation or contact the development team.
+For questions or support regarding this database, please refer to the project documentation or contact the development team.

 ---